Jeanjohnsen/printtool/README.md

 Sends a screenshot of the active monitor directly to the default printer — no dialogs, no clicks.

-Designed for use with Siri Operator Workplace (SCADA/HMI), where the built-in print function is unavailable.
+Designed for use with (SCADA/HMI), where the built-in print function is unavailable.

 ## How it works